hertssayf/ledgeboundgame-assignment-2/README.md

 ### 23.6 Enemy Behaviour
 Enemy logic needs to be reliable and readable, enemies should create challenge without behaving unpredictably or unfairly.

+### 23.7 Final Technical Challenge Evaluation
+The main technical challenges were related to Unity physics, collision detection and scene setup.
+Platform games depend heavily on reliable collisions, so small configuration issues can affect the entire experience.
+For example, if the ground check is too large, the player may jump at the wrong time; if a hazard collider is not configured correctly, the spike may not damage the player; and if an enemy is outside the camera view, it may appear as if the feature is broken.
+These issues were handled through repeated playtesting, inspector checks and script separation.
+Instead of placing all logic in one large file, the project uses separate scripts for player behaviour, hazards, enemy patrol, goal detection and game management.
+This improves maintainability because each script has a clear responsibility.

 ---